 \section{Introduction}

 Combinatorial optimization (CO) problems are notoriously challenging owing to their inherent NP-hardness \citep{karp1975computational}.
 Neural Combinatorial Optimization (NCO) has emerged as a promising alternative to traditional heuristics \citep{2-opt,lkh3} and exact solvers \citep{concorde,vielma2015mixed}.
-While \textbf{autoregressive solvers}—which iteratively construct solutions by extending partial candidates—have dominated the field with their strong performance \citep{kool2018attention,ih1,pomo,ih2,sym_nco}, \textbf{heatmap-based solvers} have recently shown significant promise due to their expressive power in modeling high-dimensional distributions and capability for efficient parallel inference \citep{joshi2019efficient,non_auto1,non_auto2}.
+While \textbf{autoregressive solvers}—which iteratively construct solutions by extending partial candidates—have dominated the field with their strong performance \citep{kool2018attention,pomo,sym_nco}, \textbf{heatmap-based solvers} have recently shown significant promise due to their expressive power in modeling high-dimensional distributions and capability for efficient parallel inference \citep{joshi2019efficient,non_auto1,non_auto2}.
 Instead of sequential generation, heatmap-based solvers produce a complete solution probability map (heatmap) in a one-shot manner, which is subsequently discretized into a feasible solution via a lightweight decoding heuristic.

 The dominant paradigm for heatmap-based solvers—exemplified by state-of-the-art diffusion models like DIFUSCO \citep{difusco}—is \textbf{Supervised Learning (SL)}.
 This approach trains models to generate heatmaps that imitate optimal solutions via surrogate losses (e.g., cross-entropy), treating ground-truth solutions as labels.
-Although \textbf{Reinforcement Learning (RL)} naturally aligns with the true CO objective of cost minimization, SL is generally preferred for its training stability and the tacit assumption that heatmaps approximating optimal solutions will be decoded into low-cost solutions.
+Although \textbf{Reinforcement Learning (RL)} naturally aligns with the true CO objective of cost minimization, SL is generally preferred for its training stability and the implicit hypothesis that heatmaps approximating optimal solutions will be decoded into low-cost solutions.

 However, we challenge this premise.
 While prior works \citep{softdist} noted the mathematical discrepancy between SL and RL objectives, its actual impact on heatmap solver performance has remained unexplored.
-We substantiate this theoretical concern by providing the first direct evidence that this objective mismatch leads to substantial performance degradation, empirically demonstrating that closer imitation of optimal solutions does not guarantee lower solution cost (see Figure \ref{fig:learning_graph}).
+We empirically characterize this mismatch and show that it leads to performance degradation—closer imitation of optimal solutions does not guarantee lower solution cost.
 We identify the SL objective's \textbf{Decoder-Blindness} (ignoring the decoding heuristic) and \textbf{Cost-Blindness} (neglecting the solution cost) as the twin factors behind this degradation.

 To resolve this mismatch, we propose an RL fine-tuning framework for SL-based heatmap solvers designed to optimize the post-decoded solution cost, thereby directly overcoming both Decoder-Blindness and Cost-Blindness.
 We instantiate this framework on diffusion models as CADO (Cost-Aware Diffusion Models for Optimization), which formulates the denoising process as a Markov Decision Process (MDP).
 Furthermore, we introduce Label-Centered Reward (LCR), which repurposes SL dataset labels as unbiased baselines rather than imitation targets, and Hybrid Fine-Tuning (Hybrid-FT) for stable and efficient RL fine-tuning.